Homer Hoch

 Homer Hoch (July 4, 1879 – January 30, 1949) was an American lawyer, newspaper editor, United States Congressman from Kansas, and judge who served seven terms in the United States House of Representatives from 1919 to 1933.

 Biography

-Born in Marion, Kansas, Hoch graduated from Baker University, Baldwin, Kansas, in 1902.
-He attended George Washington Law School, Washington, D.C., and Washburn Law School, Topeka, Kansas, from which he graduated in 1909.
+Born in Marion, Kansas, Hoch graduated from Baker University in Baldwin City in 1902.
+He attended George Washington Law School and then Washburn Law School, from which he graduated in 1909.

 Career

 He served as clerk and chief of the Appointment Division in the United States Post Office Department, Washington, D.C. from 1903 to 1905.
 He was private secretary to the Governor of Kansas Edward Wallis Hoch in 1907 and 1908.
 He engaged in the practice of law in Marion from 1909 to 1919 and was editor of the Marion County Record newspaper.
 He served as delegate to the Republican National Convention in 1928.

 Congress

 Hoch was elected as a Republican to the Sixty-sixth and to the six succeeding Congresses (March 4, 1919 – March 3, 1933).
 He was an unsuccessful candidate for reelection in 1932 to the Seventy-third Congress.
 He served as member and chairman of the State Corporation Commission of Kansas 1933-1939.